Cyber Insurance Advisory

 PR and crisis management costs

-Types of Cyber Security Insurance
+Types of Cyber Insurance

-How much does Cyber Security Insurance cost?
+How much does Cyber Insurance cost?

-Several factors contribute to the total cost of cybersecurity insurance.
+Several factors contribute to the total cost of cyber insurance.
 These factors include the annual revenue of the business, the size of the business, the industry in which the business operates, the sensitivity of data and, the entire security network of the business.

 Businesses operating in sectors like finance and health are more likely to pay higher for cybersecurity insurance due to the high sensitivity data they handle.
 Businesses with track records of been victims to cyberattacks may also be required to pay higher than those with high regard for data safety.

-What is needed for Cyber Security Insurance?
+What is needed for Cyber Insurance?

 The insurer carries out a security audit on your business.
 The organization will also be required to submit documentations assisted by an approved assessment tool offered by the Federal Financial Institutions Examination Council (FFIEC).